OWASP/www-policy/operational/expense-reimbursement.md

 Approvals for reimbursments shall follow the [Signatory Guidelines](/www-policy/operational/signatory) of the OWASP Foundation.
 Exception process for denied reimbursments shall be:
 - Email with narrative and expense information sent to the Treasurer
-- Proper compliance to policy and extenduating circumstanced wll be considered.
+- Proper compliance to policy and extenuating circumstances will be considered.
 - In consultation with the Executive Director, Treasurer will make final determination

 Our policies explicitly prohibit expenses and reimbursement behavior that personally enrich its Board, leaders, members, staff, or partners.
 It is a very serious matter if you record false or misleading information on expense reimbursements.
 You may not request reimbursement for expenses that you did not have or that were not business-related.